vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ## How the code works

-In the first part the workplace name is translated into the ID by looking it up in table CRHD and KAKO.
+In the first part the workplace name is translated into the capacity id by looking it up in table CRHD and KAKO.

 ![image](/assets/2023-12-09/070.png)